What is Ghost Spam?

 If you’re in charge of your company’s Google Analytics reports, then you may or may not have heard about ghost spam.
 If you’ve heard of it, and are currently battling it – we salute you.

-Ghost spam hijacks your Google Analytics ID (ex: UA-XXXXXXX-XX) and plops a fake visit in your analytics report.
+Ghost spam hijacks your Google Analytics ID and plops a fake visit in your analytics report.
 These visits don’t interact with your site at all, however, they bypass your site by requests of HTTP/HTTPS interactions to Google’s servers saying they did.
 This is why it’s called “Ghost Spam.”

 Where Can It Be Found?